Personal pronouns

 3. Scusi, ___ è la professoressa di italiano?

-Excuse me, ___ are you the Italian teacher?)
+Excuse me, ___ are the Italian teacher?

 4. Ragazzi, ___ avete domande sulla lezione di oggi?

-Everyone, ___ do you have any questions about today’s lesson?)
+Guys, ___ have questions about today's lesson?

 Exercise 2: Rewrite the phrases